 Discrimination in the labor market takes various forms, but it appears to be more frequent in hiring than, for example, in compensation.
 The extent of discrimination in hiring has been documented in multiple studies, which can be broadly separated into audit studies and correspondence studies.
 Although audit studies, which use matched pairs of actors with identical characteristics except for one (for example, ethnicity), have long been used to document pervasive discrimination, they are criticized because applicants from different groups may not appear (otherwise) entirely identical to employers.
 Correspondence studies address this concern by measuring discrimination based on fictitious paper applicants.
-Their results are similarly persuasive, and the studies generally document substantial discrimination at the initial hiring stage in many countries, including Germany [1], Sweden [2], and the US [3].
+Their results are similarly persuasive, and the studies generally document substantial discrimination at the initial hiring stage in many countries [1], which is moreover persistent over time [2].